 John Jerman, acting on behalf of the Pennington Environmental Group, led negotiations to have Nkomba registered as ‘A Site of Conservation Significance’ and more recently, Evelyn Heunis and Carolyn Schwegman (John Jerman’s daughter) were instrumental in having Nkomba zoned as ‘Conservation’ in the Umdoni Town Planning Scheme.

-Makamati Stream from Botha Place to Umdoni South;
+Makamati Stream from Botha Place to Umdoni South and the Makamati Wetland (previously the dam) just off Umdoni Road South;

 The beach access walkways at Nkomba, Postman’s Gully and Beach Café;